squared-studio/common/docs/rtl/axi4l_gpio.md

 ## Description

+Write a markdown documentation for this systemverilog module:
 The General-Purpose Input/Output (GPIO), allows us to program individual pins as either an input or an output.
 Each pin works off of 4 different register which are:
 - 1. rdata: read-only register for reading actual value on the pin.